conery/dexter/docs/config.md

 * credit (a boolean that is True if the posting is a credit, False if it is a debit)

 Every parser has exactly four configuration settings.
-The name to the left of the equal sign is the attribute name, and the value on the right side is an expression that tells the parser where to find the value for that attribute.
+The name to the left of the equal sign is one of the four attribute names shown above, and the value on the right side is an expression that tells the parser where to find the value for that attribute.

 ### Expressions

 The values on the right side of a setting are Python expressions.
 Even if you don't know Python you should be able to understand the expressions in the default configuration and generalize them to write your own expressions.

-To explain the sorts of things that can go into a Python expression we'll use the rules in the example configuration, starting with the simplest and working up to more complex rules.
+To explain the sorts of things that can go into a Python expression the examples below are based on rules in the example configuration, starting with the simplest and working up to more complex rules.

-> _A more detailed description of what is allowed in Python expressions will be included in the Reference section [TBD](tbd.ml)_.
+> _A more detailed description of what is allowed in Python expressions will be included in the Reference section on [Parsers](parsers.md)_.

 #### `date`